huaweicloud/generator-cloudide-plugin/README.md

 ***

 ### What's The Benefit
-* The plugin frontend supports pure H5 implementation, no need to learn complex IDE extension points, and it's easy to get started.
+* The plugin frontend supports pure H5 implementation, and it is easy to get started without the learning process of complicated IDE extension point API.
 * The plugin supports directly calling the exposed methods between the frontend and backend, and returns Promise, without directly using `postMessage` for message sending.
 * Multi-view support, support for dynamically creating and destroying webviews, and direct calling of methods exposed between them.
-* Support for event subscription at the frontend.
+* Support for event subscription of IDE at the frontend.
 * Support event broadcasting between plugins.

 ***